mpw96/steam-sucker/docs/implementation_details.md

 ### Parts

-I'm using a TI CC1101 transceiver and a Wemos D1 mini board:
+I'm using a TI CC1101 transceiver and a WeMos D1 mini board:

 ![cc1101](cc1101.jpg)
 ![d1mini](wemos_d1_mini.png)

 Pinout for the CC1101:

 ![cc1101_pins](cc1101_pins.jpg)

 Pin 7 on the CC1101 is actually MISO.
 Seems to be a typo on the image.
 CC1101 pin image downloaded from https://www.amazon.de/dp/B0CPY5386Z on February 8th, 2025.

-Wemos image downloaded from https://lastminuteengineers.com/wemos-d1-mini-pinout-reference on February 8th, 2025.
+WeMos image downloaded from https://lastminuteengineers.com/wemos-d1-mini-pinout-reference on February 8th, 2025.

 ### Wiring